“Etiamsi daremus non esse Deum”

 In a way, I can understand the friezes in the US Supreme Court.
 They are in fact quite apt, for an institution that has constantly lied to it’s black, latino and aboriginal citizens over the past century, making them believe that it’s justice was accessible to them all, quoting those flowery words of the constitution to tell them that they counted, that they were free.

 I am not impressed by the cavernous room, the red carpets, the marble pillars and the grandiose friezes.
+They can all go fuck themselves.

 It takes more, to deliver true justice.